 A corporation may choose either a calendar year or an accounting year as its tax year.

-A three-month extension of the filing deadline is available if a taxpayer is represented by a registered tax advisor or if the taxpayer is subject to a statutory accounting audit.
+A three-month extension of the regular filing deadline is available if a taxpayer is represented by a registered tax advisor or if the taxpayer is subject to a statutory accounting audit.

 In some special cases, a filing deadline of less than three months may apply (e.g. upon merger or liquidation).
 This shorter deadline may, however, be extended if approved by the tax office.